Brown Harris Stevens: Early history

-After graduating from college, Charles Stelle Brown went into the real estate business in New York City in 1873.
-He specialized in valuations and appraisals.
+After graduating from college, Charles Stelle Brown entered the real estate business in New York City in 1873, and specialized in valuations and appraisals.
 A descendant of Dutch settlers in the area, Brown was born in New York.
 His business was immediately successful.

 In 1901, Brown formed a partnership with the prominent New York real estate broker Douglas Robinson.
 Robinson was married to the former Corinne Roosevelt, sister of President Theodore Roosevelt.
 The new partnership was called Douglas Robinson, Charles S. Brown Company.

 On Robinson's staff was appraiser Francis K. Stevens.
 Stevens began his real estate career with the Astor Bank after graduating from Yale in 1897.
 He joined Robinson's office in 1901.
 Stevens remained with the merged companies.

 While Robinson and Brown increasingly handled many high-profile transactions in the city, another broker was making his mark in the field.
 Duncan G. Harris began his real estate career as an assistant to real estate tycoon John Jacob Astor in 1901, the year after he graduated from Harvard.

 In 1907, Harris began his own firm, Harris & Vaughan.
 He later partnered with Douglas Vought and, in 1914, the company name changed to Harris, Vought & Co.

 William H. Wheelock joined the Robinson Brown firm after he graduated from Harvard in 1898.
 Starting in the maintenance department, Wheelock rose through the ranks to become a vice president and director in 1902.
 When Robinson died in 1918, Wheelock was elected president of the firm.

 In 1922, Wheelock and Harris arranged a merger of their two firms and the new company was named Brown, Wheelock, Harris, Vought & Co.
 When Vought left the firm in 1931, the name changed to Brown, Wheelock, Harris & Co.